zachpino/comm-workshop-s18/week12/geo.md

 ##### GeoArcs

 GeoArcs are [geodesic](https://en.wikipedia.org/wiki/Geodesic) segments of [Great Circles](https://en.wikipedia.org/wiki/Great_circle), the intersection between a plane which has its origin at the center of the Earth and a sphere.
-This will always bisect the sphere into two hemispheres, and GeoArcs will always be the shortest path between two points on the globe, and approximate the routes that planes would ideally fly were wind and weather systems not a factor.
+This will always bisect the sphere into two hemispheres, and GeoArcs will always be the shortest path between two points on the globe — approximating the routes that planes would ideally fly were wind and weather systems not a factor.

 ```
 //construct arc